Sexual Harassment Reports and Investigations

 Opening the Interview

 The SHO will want to open every interview with similar remarks.
-Here is a roadmap that may be used for opening an interview with a witness:
+Here is a roadmap that may be used for opening an interview with a witness (See Attachment 5: Intro for Witness Interview):

 • Confidentiality.
-Explain that the interview will be treated as confidential as much as possible by the agency and that the agency hopes the witness will use discretion and limit their disclosure of anything discussed in the interview to maintain the integrity of the investigation process.
-Generally speaking, the SHO should not, however, require the witness to maintain confidentiality or to sign a confidentiality agreement.
-The SHO should also not promise or guarantee a witness total confidentiality by the agency, as the investigation and subsequent actions will require the agency to disclose information about the complaint as necessary.
+Explain that the interview will be treated as confidential as much as possible by the agency and that the agency hopes the witness will use discretion and limit their disclosure to others of anything discussed in the interview in order to maintain the integrity of the investigation process.
+Generally speaking, the SHO cannot, however, require the witness to maintain confidentiality.
+However, the SHO can inform the witness that they may be subject to discipline if any information from the interview is used in a manner that improperly obstructs or interferes with the investigation.
+The SHO should also not promise or guarantee a witness total confidentiality by the agency, as information from the investigation and subsequent actions will require the agency to disclose information about the complaint as necessary, such as to the alleged harasser in order to give them an opportunity to respond to the allegations against them.

 • Rights and obligations.
-Explain rights and obligations of witnesses, including but not limited to the obligation of government employees to cooperate in agency investigations of sexual harassment complaints.
-Additionally, if the complaint includes allegations of sexual assault or other possible crimes, the SHO must let the complainant know that they may also get help from the DC Victim Hotline, which provides free confidential, around-the-clock information and referrals for victims of all crime in the District of Columbia.
-(The DC Victim Hotline is available by phone at 844-443-5732 and online at https://dcvictim.org.)
+Explain rights and obligations of witnesses, including but not limited to their rights under a CBA, if applicable, and the obligation of government employees to cooperate in agency investigations of sexual harassment or misconduct complaints pursuant to Mayor’s Order 2023-131.
+Additionally, if the complaint includes allegations of sexual assault or other possible crimes, the SHO must let the complainant know that they may also get help from the D.C.
+Victim Hotline, which provides free confidential, around-the-clock information and referrals for victims of all crime in the District of Columbia.
+(The D.C.
+Victim Hotline is available by phone at 844-443-5732 and online at https://dcvictim.org.)

 • Questions or concerns.
 Ask the witness if they have any questions or concerns about the process.